Let’s start our discussion with a few simple questions, and please respond honestly (Y or N will suffice).

 Lesson #4: if you want to stop worrying figure out what the feelings are that these thoughts are obscuring and deal with the feelings constructively.
 My final point is that some people are beyond self-help strategies.
 Obsessive-Compulsive Disorder is an extreme form of worrying.
 If you are unable to gain control of the habit, my blunt advice is to seek professional help.
 Try not to worry about what others might think.

 In fact, statistics now show that in NA, over 50% of people will seek out the help of a mental health professional.
-Therefore, if normalcy is defined as what most people do, then it is now abnormal not to seek the intervention of a counselor.
+Therefore, if normalcy is defined as what most people do, then it is now abnormal not to seek the intervention of a counsellor.
 So, the next time you read or hear that NA American workers are less productive then they otherwise could be and it is due to excessive amounts of work-related stress, I would ask the question as to whether the stress is due to workplace demands or the tendency to intensify normal levels of stress through worry.

 Remember, hundreds, if not thousands, of people may be confronted by the same workplace situation and not all of these people experience or report undue levels of stress.
 Remember too, some people are capable of taking a good situation and making it bad, and a difficult situation and making it worse.